-To gain a historical perspective of trends in groundwater levels in the Upper Aquifer, groundwater level hydrographs were generated for wells with historical time series data of sufficient period of record.
-Representative hydrographs and the locations of corresponding wells are shown in Figure 2-34, while all hydrographs used for the groundwater level evaluation are in Appendix 2-F. A graphical illustration that describes information shown on a hydrograph is also included in Appendix 2-F. Trends of groundwater levels can be observed over various time periods when data is available.
+To gain a historical perspective of trends in groundwater levels, hydrographs were generated for wells with historical time series data of sufficient period of record.
+Representative hydrographs and the locations of corresponding wells are shown in Figure 2-37, while all hydrographs used for the groundwater level evaluation are in Appendix 2-F. A graphical illustration that describes information shown on a hydrograph is also included in Appendix 2-F. Trends of groundwater levels can be observed over various time periods when data is available.
 The time-series data also show seasonal variations and changes that correspond to wet and dry periods of the Subbasin.
-The total annual precipitation measured at the Red Bluff Municipal Airport (RBF) shows a strong positive correlation with the Sacramento Valley Water Year Index (Pearson's correlation coefficient = 0.72).
-Figure 2-31 shows the location of the rain gage, and Figure 2-35 shows the annual precipitation and cumulative departure curve of precipitation.
-Between water years of 1990 and 2018 (representative base period of this GSP that represents long-term average annual hydrologic conditions), multi-year wet periods occurred in 1995-1999, while multi-year dry periods occurred in 1990-1992 (started in 1987), 2007-2009 and 2013-2015 in the Sacramento Valley (Table 2-9).
-Seasonal high-water levels in the Subbasin (in winter/spring seasons) during wet periods range between about 10 and 45 ft bgs.
-Groundwater levels decreased during dry periods likely due to the combined effect of increased withdrawal from wells and reduction in recharge.
-The lowest groundwater levels in recent history (since 1980) occurred during the 2013-2015 drought.
-During that period, seasonal highwater levels ranged between 20 and 60 ft bgs.
-Recent data indicate that the groundwater levels partially or completely recovered to pre-drought levels since then.
-Seasonal water level fluctuation at any well during a water year ranges from a few feet to about 25 ft depending on well location, construction, and local water use.
-In general, depth to water and magnitude of seasonal fluctuations decreases towards the south and southwest side of the Subbasin.
+The total annual precipitation measured at the Red Bluff Municipal Airport (RBF) and Orland (ORL) show strong positive correlations with the Sacramento Valley Water Year Index (Pearson's correlation coefficients of 0.72 and 0.73, respectively).
+Figure 2-34 shows the locations of the rain gages, and Figure 2-38 shows the annual precipitation and cumulative departure curve of precipitation at Orland.
+Sacramento Valley hydrology between water years of 1990 and 2018 (representative base period of this GSP which represents long-term average annual hydrologic conditions), indicate multi-year wet periods occurred in 1995-1999, while multi-year dry periods occurred in 1990-1992 (started in 1987), 2007-2009 and 2013-2015 (Table 2-9).